bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 LOL, I'm still not going to read the manual.
 There's no point.
 I can't imagine what we're doing today will be anything like what we're doing in 1 year or 2 years.
 I'm going to play with whatever tools I can get my hands on.
-Honestly, though, the idea we've injected a paid token model as a bottle-neck for work that we've always done with free/open source tools would be a bit distopian.
+Honestly, though, the idea we've injected a paid token model as a bottle-neck for work that we've always done with free/open source tools would be a bit dystopian.

-It WOULD be distopian if it weren't for the fact that we already have LLM models that run locally without the internet and it's only going to get better.
+It WOULD be dystopian if it weren't for the fact that we already have LLM models that run locally without the internet and it's only going to get better.
 We just have to be a bit careful that we're not inviting these AI companies to become locked into our workflows.
 Keep exploring, and keep shaking things up until these tools are our own.